ruiz-jose/skills-build-applications-w-copilot-agent-mode/docs/mona-high-school-fitness-tracker.md

 In our next steps lets think step by step and setup the following in this order

 1. Initialize the mongo monafit_db database and create a correct table structure for users, teams, activities, leaderboard, and workouts collections
-2. Make sure there is a unique id for primary key for the user collection ex. db.users.createIndex({ "email": 1 }, { unique: true })
+2. Make sure there is a unique id for the primary key for the user collection ex. db.users.createIndex({ "email": 1 }, { unique: true })
 3. settings.py in our django project for mongodb monafit_db database including localhost and the port
 4. settings.py in our django project setup for all installed apps. ex djongo, monafit_tracker, rest_framework